tbeauvais/static-signup/README.md

           Version: '2012-10-17'
 ```

+Note - If you were to create a new stack now with this template it would fail because of the permissions.
+You can try this.

 * Create a new Policy (sample-cloud-formation-policy) so that the CloudFormation Service role is able to manage roles, codepipeline, codebuild.